Remediate anonymous read access to blob data (Azure Resource Manager deployments)

 Create a diagnostic setting in the Azure portal

 To log Azure Storage data with Azure Monitor and analyze it with Azure Log Analytics, you must first create a diagnostic setting that indicates what types of requests and for which storage services you want to log data.
-To create a diagnostic setting in the Azure portal, follow these steps:
+After you configure logging for your storage account, the logs are available in the Log Analytics workspace.
+To create a workspace, see Create a Log Analytics workspace in the Azure portal.

 For a reference of fields available in Azure Storage logs in Azure Monitor, see Resource logs.